VenkateshMahi/easyshare-consumer/README.md

       let envirment = "live/staging". // whether we are deploying the build on staging or live.

        let easyshareObject =  new EasyShareBuiler("stage",merchantId,accessToken).addIsDeleted(false).addIsExpendable(true).build();

        new EasyShare(easyshareObject).init(null);
+addExpandable(true) -- enable the edit flow in the view addIsDeleted(false)  -- Only fetch active services and classes